Whether you’re just starting a freelance business or running a growing agency or B2B brand, you need to generate quality leads.

 - Amplify to new prospects via ads

 However, there are a couple webinar-specific points to bear in mind:

 - Get the length right: Nearly half of attendees prefer 30-minute webinars.
 Once you’ve got the introductions out the way and left time for questions at the end, that doesn’t leave you much space to tackle your chosen subject, so keep it concise.

 - Make it interactive: The big differentiator for live webinars is their interactivity.
 It makes them a lot more engaging than non-live content.
 Consider adding interactive elements like live chat and polls.
 Or to really go the extra mile, use a dynamic QR code generator to direct attendees toward a dedicated landing page containing additional content around the points you’re discussing.

 - Do a run-through: Don’t assume it’ll be alright on the night!
 Practice before the event, asking someone to join as a guest, so you can figure out the technical elements of your podcast platform and choose a suitable backdrop.

 Strategy 6: Build Actionable Landing Pages

 From your homepage to your key category or service pages, every landing page on your site should be designed to drive a specific action from your audience.
-If it’s not driving an action, it’s not contributing effectively to your inbound marketing plans.
+Hiring a freelance designer will help you ensure that every page looks perfect and contributes to a great customer experience.